whistlegraph/aesthetic-computer/README.txt

          that could load ac!

 *** sotce.net ***
+  - [] auto add patreon subscribers on the highest tier by checking for their email
   - [🟢] Finish sotce-net rc1
   + ideas after rc1 is basically complete
   - [] print 🖨️ css